young playwrights festival

-Young Playwrights will spend a weekend at the O'Neill with a dedicated creative team—director, dramaturg, and actors - comprised of National Theater Institute alumni helping them stage their plays.
-The development process draws on principles and techniques used during the O'Neill's renowned National Playwrights Conference.
-With these methods, the young playwrights hone their work, furthering it from the initial isolation of writing to the collaborative process involved in making their script into a living, breathing play.
+Each year, a cohort of young playwrights is invited to spend a weekend at the O'Neill with a dedicated creative team—director, dramaturg, and actors—to help them develop their short plays based on the principles and techniques of the O'Neill's renowned National Playwrights Conference.
 Students receive a rigorous exploration of their work guided by professional artists as well as a script-in-hand public reading of their new play.

 YOU ARE ELIGIBLE IF YOU:

 Are between the ages of 12-18 and currently enrolled in middle or high school

 Reside in the United States

 Have permission from your parent or guardian to submit

 Have written an original 10-15 page play

 Are interested in seeing a play of yours workshopped at the world-renowned Eugene O’Neill Theater Center

 Include your name and the title of your play on the front page of the script.